guardian/pinboard/ADRs/database.md

 ## Chosen Solution : RDS Aurora (Postgres flavour)

-This addresses all of the limitations outlined above.
-The primary concern was how to replicate the behaviour we get from 'DynamoDB Streams' (to invoke the `notifications-lambda` on inserts into the Item table), fortunately [RDS Aurora supports invoking lambdas directly from within the DB engine](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/PostgreSQL-Lambda.html) and is in fact better, because we can perform all the joins and filters in the DB engine (in the insert trigger logic) to build the lambda payload (so the lambda needn't do queries back to the database - as it does at the moment) and conditionally invoke.
+This addresses all the limitations outlined above.
+The primary concern was how to replicate the behaviour we get from 'DynamoDB Streams' (to invoke the `notifications-lambda` on inserts into the Item table), ~~fortunately [RDS Aurora supports invoking lambdas directly from within the DB engine](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/PostgreSQL-Lambda.html) and is in fact better, because we can perform all the joins and filters in the DB engine (in the insert trigger logic) to build the lambda payload (so the lambda needn't do queries back to the database - as it does at the moment) and conditionally invoke.~~ **UPDATE 10th August 2022...** upon further investigation/experimentation, due to the fact we must use Aurora ServerlessV1 (because it's the only thing which supports the `data-api`, which AppSync relies upon) this doesn't support attaching IAM roles and so we cannot permission the RDS cluster to invoke the lambda - putting an end to that approach.
+That leaves us with two choices...

+- ~~add a lambda and RDS proxy between AppSync and RDS (as explained in https://aws.amazon.com/blogs/mobile/appsync-graphql-sql-rds-proxy)~~ - this seems like too much infrastructure complexity (at this point)
+- convert the `createItem` AppSync resolver to an AppSync 'pipeline' resolver, where the first function does the DB insert as before, then the second function invokes the lambda (and we leave the lambda to look-up what it needs to from the DB, a shame but worth it).
+To avoid the user/client waiting on all the notifications being sent before they know their message has been inserted, the lambda invoked from the pipeline resolver just queues the item to be dealt with later, so the resolver can return as quickly as possible (unfortunately there's no async invoke of lambdas from AppSync as far as we could find out) - **this work is done in https://github.com/guardian/pinboard/pull/150.**